syncfusion-content/maui-docs/MAUI/Effects-View/Effects/Combinations.md

 ---
 layout: post
-title: The .NET MAUI Effects View control | Syncfusion
+title: The .NET MAUI Combination Effects | Effects View control | Syncfusion
 description: Learn here all about the combination of effects support in Syncfusion .NET MAUI Effects View (SfEffectsView) control and more.
 platform: maui
 control: Effects View